-This article is part two of the three part series on Twenty Pull-ups for Women:
+This article is part two of the three-part series on 20 Pull-ups for Women:

-2) Getting the USMC women's maximum (8 reps; this article)
+2. Getting the USMC women's maximum (eight reps; this article)

 How to do it: Now that you are able to do at least one unassisted pull-up, combine sets of unassisted pull-ups with an easier version of the pull-up to work the same movement and muscle groups for extra repetitions, which are required to spur growth and achieve muscle endurance.

 The following is a sample workout to get to 8-10 pull-ups:

 Max endurance sets -- Pull-ups/progressions plus weights and dumbbells at sub-max effort (moderate intensity):

 Build your endurance with this workout.
 Shoot for 50-100 total repetitions during your workout by combining unassisted pull-ups, partial ROM pull-ups, assisted pull-ups, negatives, weighted negatives, jumping pull-ups, pull-downs, biceps curls, etc. Select at least 4-5 pull-up progression exercises and perform them (in addition to unassisted pull-ups) until your total pulling repetitions reaches 50-100 reps in a workout.
 Do not go to failure; stop each set a few reps short of failure to maximize volume.